icgc-argo/argo-docs/docs/data/quality-metrics.md

 ## Genotyping Inferred Gender

-Data file containing genotypes comparison results of CRAM files from the same donor, including the fraction of matched genotypes and inferred donor gender.
+Data files containing genotypes comparison results of CRAM files from the same donor, including the fraction of matched genotypes and inferred donor gender.

 #### File Types